 Although there is disagreement about the extent to which one may rely on fair use to justify providing course materials without permission, suffice it to say that the idea that all uses are fair is unsupportable.
 Thus, if some uses require permission, there exists the need for a copyright-compliant system as a starting point for the rest of the discussion.
 Assuming we acknowledge the need to have a system in place that enables us to pay permission fees as needed, this article examines the institutional barriers to implementing such a system.

 Today only a fraction of the materials used each semester passes through any kind of gatekeeper, such as a library reserve system or course pack operation, because all faculty members have the capacity to post their own readings within their course management systems.
 The magnitude of the problem should be clear.
-Addressing the problem of copyright compliance in digital distribution involves changing an entire culture, not just a few individuals’ activities.
-Even if small institutions may work with individual faculty members to enable them to make all these decisions, the inefficiency of doing so seems painfully obvious when you try to apply that approach to mid- to large-size institutions.
+Addressing the problem of copyright compliance involves changing an entire culture, not just a few individuals’ activities.

 Thus, establishing campus copyright offices centrally, or at college or departmental levels could be especially helpful because of the nature of the tasks required to implement a compliant system.
-None of these tasks is easy, and to expect everyone who ever uses others’ works to learn them without the efficiencies created by experience, good record-keeping and sophisticated software is expecting the impossible.
 One or more centralized offices might be further justified because of the nature and volume of copyright questions arising on campuses today.
-Copyright compliance is part of many projects underway at our campuses, in addition to digital distribution of educational materials.
-For example, institutions are filling digital institutional repositories with materials whose duplication and distribution may require permission, so the same processes we identify and recommendations we might make for digital distribution of educational materials will have some application to other projects on campus.
-Any use of another’s work that involves making a copy and distributing it online involves some question of whether permission is needed, some analysis of the rights we have already licensed or could easily license to make the copy and distribute it, and the extent of any statutory exemption that might apply.
-It seems clear that a centralized campus copyright office would greatly facilitate this evaluative process as well as compliance with copyright law, whenever permission is required.
+Copyright compliance is part of many projects underway at our campuses.
+For example, institutions are filling digital repositories with materials whose duplication and distribution may require permission, so the same processes we identify and recommendations we might make for online course materials will have some application to other projects on campus.

 Most importantly, we must recognize that copyright compliance is not a library problem.
 It is a university problem.
 And it needs a university solution.